GMartigny/gh.midi/readme.md

 ## Usage

-Once installed using NPM, you can use it as CLI:
+Once installed using NPM, you can require it on your node scripts:
-    $ gh.midi [USERNAME]

-Or require it on your node scripts:
 ```js
 const GHMidi = require("gh.midi");
 const midiBytes = GHMidi("[USERNAME]", options);